itkoren/event-loop-set-timers/README.md

-## Event Loop, Starvation, Timers & setImmediate API Shim Demo
+## Javascript Internals - Execution Stack, Event Loop, Starvation, Timers & setImmediate API Shim Demo

-A [session](http://itkoren.github.com/event-loop-set-timers/) I've created in order to demonstrate the importance of using timers for yielding execution of long running operations (and not starving the event loop) and the efficiency of the setImmediate API (demonstrated here by usage of the setImmediate.js cross browser shim).
+A [session](http://itkoren.github.com/event-loop-set-timers/) I've created in order to demonstrate some of the internals of javascript, the importance of using timers for yielding execution of long running operations (and not starving the event loop) and the efficiency of the setImmediate API (demonstrated here by usage of the setImmediate.js cross browser shim).

 You can also find here, the source code of the [Event Loop, Starvation, Timers & setImmediate API Shim Demo](http://itkoren.github.com/event-loop-set-timers/immediate.html) and [setTimeout Frequency Demo](http://itkoren.github.com/event-loop-set-timers/timers.html).